SamLind11/Crowdfunding_ETL/README.md

 ## Description

-This repository contains files written to extract, transform, and load data provided in the form of two Excel files.
-The main deliverable of the project is a Jupyter Notebook file which reads in data from each Excel file for processing and cleaning.
-The crowdfunding.xlsx data is uploaded into a Pandas Dataframe, where cateogry and subcategory are broken out into two separate columns, then assigned category ids which are exported in the category.csv and subcategory.csv files.
-Other fields of the data are converted to appropriate data types before the data is exported to the campaign.csv file.
-Similarly, the contacts.xlsx file is extracted into a Dataframe, where its fields can be broken out into individual column.
+The file named "ETL_Mini_Project_Starter_Code_SLind_EReid.ipynb" contains the coding to structure formats, create CSV files, and prepare the data that is located in the "Resources" folder in the git.
+This file uses Numpy, Pandas, and JSON to accomplish the goal stated above.
+The project's first step is to extract crowdfunding data in the "Resources" folder.
+The second step is to create the category and subcategory dataframes with the data extracted. this was accomplished by dividing the "category/subcategory" column into separate categories named "category" and "subcategory".
+The category and subcategory columns data were replaced with corresponding IDs ex: cat1, cat2, subcat1, subcat2.
+These new data points were placed into a new dataframe and then placed into their respective columns.
+The third step of the project is to create campaign dataframes and export them into a CSV file.
+In this portion of the project, a campaign dataframe was created, cleaned, and managed so that the data was comprehensible and only useful data was collected.
+The CSV file titled "campaign.csv" was created at the very end of the creation of the campaign dataframe with the appropriate changes made.
+Similarly, the contacts.xlsx file is extracted into a Dataframe, where its fields can be broken out into individual columns.
 After some more data cleaning, the data is exported to contacts.csv.

 ![crowdfunding_ERD](https://github.com/SamLind11/Crowdfunding_ETL/assets/131621692/24872635-95b6-4a6d-a050-5e7bd68aaf5a)